Preclinical Course Requirements

 BH 509: When Life Makes You Sick (Cr/NC)

-GH 501: Introduction to Global Health (1); GH 501 is available via video conference to WWAMI sites (Fall quarter only)
+GH 501: Core Topics in Global Health OR Introduction to Global Health (1); GH 501 is available via video conference to WWAMI sites (Fall quarter only)

 GH 502: Contemporary Issues in Global Health (1)